sourcegraph/about/handbook/design/design-process.md

     *   Interview internal users
         *   As our users are developers, Sourcegraph developers make great interview subjects.
 However, we need to acknowledge that they do have biases about features and this research must be augmented
     *   Interview external users
-        *   While our internal users are a valuable resource for research, they are also have learned biases about the tool that external users do not.
-Where the project and time permits, conduct research with these users to inform your designs
+        *   Where the project requires and time permits, conduct research with these users to inform your designs
     *   Placholder:
         *   Additional research methods
     *   Customer requests and support tickets